wandb/docs/docs/support/need_provide_values_all_hyperparameters_part_wb_sweep_can_set.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The hyperparameter names and values specified as part of the sweep configuration are accessible in `wandb.config`, a dictionary-like object.
+Access hyperparameter names and values from the sweep configuration using `wandb.config`, which acts like a dictionary.

-For runs that are not part of a sweep, the values of `wandb.config` are usually set by providing a dictionary to the `config` argument of `wandb.init`.
-During a sweep, however, any configuration information passed to `wandb.init` is instead treated as a default value, which might be over-ridden by the sweep.
+For runs outside a sweep, set `wandb.config` values by passing a dictionary to the `config` argument in `wandb.init`.
+In a sweep, any configuration supplied to `wandb.init` serves as a default value, which the sweep can override.

-You can also be more explicit about the intended behavior by using `config.setdefaults`.
-Code snippets for both methods appear below:
+Use `config.setdefaults` for explicit behavior.
+The following code snippets illustrate both methods:

 <Tabs
   defaultValue="wandb.init"